turtlemonvh/django-vagrant-chef-simple/README.md

 Tips
 ---------------
 * Additional cookbooks can be found [here] [5]
+* To ssh into the box, use this command with cygwin on Windows.
+Your project files will be found in the `/vagrant/appname` directory.

+        ssh -o UserKnownHostsFile=/dev/null -o StrictHostKeyChecking=no vagrant@127.0.0.1 -p 2222

 * Try using a different distro if you experience problems when adding a recipe to this project
  * For me, the mysql recipe would not install correctly with lucid64, but worked fine with precise32
  * More boxes can be found [here][6]